Shopify Inventory level Indicator Report

 The Inventory Level Indicator report holds the data you need to make inventory replenishment decisions.

-You can customize this report the way you want as every product category, and products within a category can move at different rates.
+You can customize this report the way you want since every product category and products within a category can move at different rates.
 The customization options are detailed in the following sections.

 Understanding the Inventory Level Indicator Report